• Summary

 Actions that have resulted from the Board review include:

-• In addition to regular reviews, specific in-depth appraisals to be included in the FY24 Board agenda on matters of current significance such as risks, overseas expansion plans and ESG actions
+• In addition to regular reviews, specific in-depth appraisals to be included in the FY24 Board agenda on matters of current significance such as risks, overseas expansion plans and ESG actions.
+Thee reviews have facilitated an improved understanding by the Board of key subject matters pertaining to the Group’s performance and expansion plans.

 The Board has in place a short-term plan to be instigated in the event of the loss or incapacity of the key roles of Chief Executive or Chief Financial Officer.
 The Board continually assesses the candidacy of staff with respect to succession planning, both within the Company and for future Executive Management vacancies.
 Senior Managers are invited to attend Board meetings to both observe, present, and discuss topics in their area of responsibility.
 A talent development and succession plan has been formulated to ensure that the loss of any of the Executive Directors will not negatively impact the business.